rsksmart/devportal-1.0/tutorials/workshop-smart-contract-testing-ozcli.md

 (at least according to how we have written our tests).

-The output is almost identical to the output before, except that it it takes a (marginally) longer time to execute.
+The output is almost identical to the output before, except that it takes a (marginally) longer time to execute.
-The main thing that we need to look out for here is whether we have gone from have 4 tests passing to less than 4 tests passing, which would indicate that there is either a problem with our specification (a false negative), or a problem with our implementation (a true negative).
+The main thing that we need to look out for here is whether we have gone from having 4 tests passing to less than 4 tests passing, which would indicate that there is either a problem with our specification (a false negative), or a problem with our implementation (a true negative).